 “Most of the people will prefer the traditional way of shopping for a real estate property.
 Others will choose a different route- an auction.
-An auction may be a better option to get a good property at low cost.” said Dylan Gregore from One Percent Realty agency.
+An auction may be a better option to get a good property at low cost.” said Dylan Gregore from One Percent Realty agency in Vancouver, British Columbia.

 A real estate auction entails a public sale of residential property.
 Any auction causes tension, real estate auctions included.
 To minimize the stress associated with the sale, understanding the auction procedure helps a great deal.

 A licensed auctioneer handles the property sale.
 The auctioneer guides the process of transacting real estate properties, offering it to bidders.
 The auctioned property goes to the highest bidder.